 How to prepare for a Bonfire Night Party

 A bonfire night party is a great way to gather friends and family members.
-They are however high-risk events; it is necessary to purchase comprehensive insurance and to be prepared.
+These are however high-risk events; it is necessary to purchase comprehensive insurance and to be prepared.

-At Insure Our Event, we have provided 10 things to remember to do before your bonfire night party.
+At Insure Our Event, we have provided 10 things to remember to do before hosting your own bonfire night party.